skypjack/entt/docs/md/process.md

 The lambda function is such that it accepts a reference to the process that manages it (to be able to terminate it, pause it and so on), plus the usual values also passed to the `update` function.

+## Shared process

+All processes inherit from `std::enable_shared_from_this` to allow sharing with the caller.<br/>
+The returned smart pointer was created using the allocator associated with the scheduler and therefore all its processes.
+This same allocator is available by invoking `get_allocator` on the process itself.

+As far as possible, sharing a process is not intended to allow the caller to manage it.
+This could actually compromise the proper functioning of the scheduler and the process itself.<br/>
+Rather, the purpose is to allow the callers to save a valid reference to the process, allowing them to intervene in its lifecycle through calls like `pause` and the like.

 # The scheduler